kudashevs/programming-papers/README.md

 This is a list of important and interesting papers and publications on programming and computer science.
 This list was inspired by a bunch of articles like "Papers Every Programmer Should Read" and it is focused on programming.
 It contains well-known and not so well-known papers that are worth reading.
-Some of these publications made a revolution in programming, some not, but all of them impacted our industry somehow.
+Some of these publications made a revolution in programming, some of them not.
+However, all of them significantly influenced our industry.

 ## List